Skip to content

 fn level_from_tag(tag string) ?Level

-level_from_tag returns the log level from the given string if it matches.
+level_from_tag returns the log level from the given string.
+It returns none when it does not find a match.

 fn target_from_label #